-For more than 35 years, DFWI has maintained the Offshore Chemical Monitoring Program.
-Begun in 1980 and jointly funded by RPI and The FUND for Lake George, the monitoring program was designed to assess water quality in order to help address concerns related to nutrient loading.
+For more than 40 years, DFWI has maintained the Offshore Chemical Monitoring Program.
+Begun in 1980 and jointly funded by RPI and The Lake George Association, the monitoring program was designed to assess water quality in order to help address concerns related to nutrient loading.
 Sampling focuses on essential nutrients for aquatic plants (phosphorus, nitrogen and silican compounds), as well as major cations, common anions, oxygen, chlorophyll, and temperature.
 The program represents one of the longest and most consistent sets of lake chemistry data in North America, providing a valuable benchmark for long-term change in temperate lakes worldwide.

 IBM Researchers in labs worldwide, including locations in New York, Brazil, and Ireland are developing the computational modeling and cyber-physical infrastructure being used in the Jefferson Project.
 Teams of IBM Researchers are developing four predictive models that precisely measure weather events, water run-off from the surrounding mountains into the lake, inputs of road salt to the lake, and water circulation.
 The models communicate with a network of sensors on Lake George collecting data on the Lake’s ecosystem.
 These efforts are creating a platform for observing events unfolding on the lake, and to predict the outcome of experimental scenarios.

 IBM’s Deep Thunder high-resolution weather forecasting technology currently calculates 48-hour forecasts twice a day for the Lake George area, with one-kilometer resolution.
 One application of the weather model ties precipitation and snow pack data to runoff and circulation models to show how road salt is transported by runoff and its movement through the lake.